Almarranz/Libralato_data/README.md

 >In this mini cluster we can look for de dispersion in velocity and color to have an idean of what we are looking for in Lkbralato data.
 Arches_Hosek_Kernel.py
 >Finds cluster with dbsacn usin the kernel simulation for the epsilon.
 Then selecte a small group of stars from the  middle of the cluster and plots then.
 This is for comparation of how a cluster in the NSD with only a few stars should look like same_cluster_diff_MS.py.
-Fins same cluster around different MS **whithin the same search(dbscan or hdbscan)**.
+>Fins same cluster around different MS **whithin the same search(dbscan or hdbscan)**.

 cluster_to_region.py.
-Generates a region of the selected cluster to be visualized in DS9.
+>Generates a region of the selected cluster to be visualized in DS9.

+candidates_plotting.py.
+>You have to select a folder with all the cluster found in the different scanners, then this scrips deselects the repited stars and plotting the resulting cluster.
+It throws a sentence saying if all the star were the same for all the scanner or not